 The online job market is one of the most useful tools the modern freelancer has for securing a steady workflow.
 In this post we explore what we believe are the best freelance websites, apps and job boards currently available to independent professionals of all specializations.
 We also detail important considerations relevant to each resource.

 In a recent study commissioned by Freelancers Union, 69 percent of self-employed workers affirmed that new technology has made finding gigs easier.
 Freelance websites and job boards have blown open the gates to consistent and steadier income for non-traditional workers of many backgrounds.

-But if anything, the modern freelancer has perhaps too many options!
-We have so many resources we can build profiles on, network within and pitch our services from that the self-employed professional faces some serious option paralysis.
+But if anything, the modern freelancer has too many options!
+We have so many platforms to build profiles on, network within and pitch our services from that the self-employed professional faces serious option paralysis.
 Even worse, you might invest a lot of energy in a marketplace for freelancers and have it fold underneath you, taking your customers with it.

-In response, we’ve once again updated our encompassing and critical list of best freelance websites and marketplaces for the independent contractor.
+In response, we’ve once again updated our comprehensive list of best freelance websites and marketplaces for the independent contractor.